 The S.S.
-Clan Ranald forms part of this trail and is the only turret ship to have been lost in Australian waters.
-The extensive remains of the hull lying upside down provide an impressive sight to any visitor.
+Clan Ranald forms part of this trail and is the only turret ship to be lost in Australian waters.
+The hull lies upside down and makes an impressive sight.
 It has been declared an historic shipwreck under the Historic Shipwrecks Act 1976.
+You can also visit the graveyard of the sailors.

 Investigator Strait Shipwreck Trail